Muhayyuddin/vision-tracking/readme.md

 source tracking/bin/activate
 ```
 ## Run the Code
 open a terminal and run the following launch file.
-This launch fille will launch the simulator, spawn the USV into the simulator, launch the robot state publisher, and controller
+This launch file will launch the simulator, spawn the USV into the simulator, launch the robot state publisher, and controller
 ```
 ros2 launch usv_description launch_env_controller.launch.py
 ```